Today's Thursday • 13 mins read

 Happiness can give us an edge even when alone:

-- Increased Self-Awareness: When you’re being happy while being alone, it allows you to better understand your thoughts, feelings, and motivations, leading to increased self-awareness and self-discovery.
+- Increased Self-Awareness: When you’re happy while being alone, it allows you to better understand your thoughts, feelings, and motivations, leading to increased self-awareness and self-discovery.

 - Improved Emotional Regulation: When you are comfortable in your own company, you can better regulate your emotions, reducing stress and anxiety.